energy7/practiceixd/resources.md

 * [Tiny Content Framework](https://gist.github.com/nicoleslaw/2155621) — find lots of questions and outlines
 * [Gather Content](https://gathercontent.com/) — keep track of who owes you what

+### Architecture

 * [Coggle](https://coggle.it/?lang=en-US) — make mind maps that people actually like to look at
+* [Google Drawings](https://docs.google.com/drawings/create) — diagram sites or flows
-* [UX Wireflows kit](https://ui8.net/products/ux-kits-ui-wireflows) — start mapping flows quickly and clearly
+* [UX Wireflows kit](https://ui8.net/products/ux-kits-ui-wireflows) — create a birds-eye view of a flow or whole site

 ###### 4: Find